ufs-community/uwtools/docs/sections/user_guide/cli/mode_rocoto.rst

 ``realize``
 -----------

-In `uw` terminology, to `realize` a configuration file is to transform it from its raw from into its final, usable state.
-In the case of `rocoto`, that means to transform a structured YAML file into a :rocoto:`Rocoto XML<>` file.
-The structured YAML language required by UW closely follows the XML language defined by Rocoto
+In ``uw`` terminology, to ``realize`` a configuration file is to transform it from its raw from into its final, usable state.
+In the case of ``uw rocoto``, that means transforming a structured YAML file into a :rocoto:`Rocoto XML<>` file.
+The structured YAML language required by UW closely follows the XML language defined by Rocoto.

 More information about the structured YAML file for Rocoto can be found here.